zanewalker/gitWorkshop-THS/README.md

  4. You'll see a lot of buttons and options on this page!
 We'll get to those shortly.
 For now, click on the **"Clone or Download"** button and copy the link it gives you.
 You can also download it as a .zip file, but we're going to do things the cool way ;)

  ### Cloning a Repository to Your Computer
  1. Now that you've got the ".git" link to your repository, open up your terminal and navigate to the directory where you want to place your project folder.
-Once you're there, type this command into the terminal: `https://github.com/lbosse/gitWorkshop-THS.git`.
+Once you're there, type this command into the terminal: `git clone https://github.com/lbosse/gitWorkshop-THS.git`.
  2. You're ready to start working!

  ### Committing to a Repository
- 1. Open up the file `Greeting.java` with your favorite text editor and add the following method: `public void sayHello() {
+ 1. Open up the file `Greeting.java` with your favorite text editor and add the following method to the `Greeting` class: `public void sayHello() {
  System.out.println("Hello!"); }`
  2. Now, time for the good stuff!
-When we want to save, or "push" our code to our remote repository (the repository on Github where your code is stored), we first need to add the files we want to save to be tracked by git and "commit" the changes we made to our code.
-This whole process takes four steps:
+When we want to save, or "push" our code to our remote repository (the repository on Github where your code is stored), we first need to record our changes by "commiting" the changes we made to our code.
+This whole process takes four quick steps:
     1. Run the command `git status` in your project folder.
 This will show you both changes to "tracked" (files already being watched by git) and "untracked" (new) files.
 You should see the following message from this command:
     ```
     On branch master
     Your branch is up-to-date with 'origin/master'.